 No retaliation or disciplinary action of any kind will be taken against any student for the good faith reporting of concerns about their environment.
-If any retaliation occurs, that is a separate wrong, and the student requested to report the retaliation to the Director of the OASIS or the Director of Student Affairs and Diversity, Equity, and Inclusion.
+If any retaliation occurs, that is a separate wrong, and the student requested to report the retaliation to the O.A.S.I.S or the Director of Student Affairs.